Udacity-TeamJunior/CarND-Capstone/modeltrain/README.txt

 Notes:
 The raw data and trained models are too large, it was put into aws s3 folder.
-To get those data, run get_data.sh
+To get those data, run get_data.sh The tensorflow models repo changes very frequent, here is the copy of the cod we use for this test. https://s3-us-west-2.amazonaws.com/udacitysdccapstonepublic/models.zip